Why Your Mould Cleaning Keeps Failing

 Mould cleaning treats the symptom, not the cause.
 Every mould problem has two components that DIY cannot address.

 The root structure.
-Hyphae grow into plasterboard, timber framing, carpet underlay, and grout.
-No retail product reaches them.
+Hyphae grow deep into plasterboard, timber framing, carpet underlay, and grout.
+This is why DIY mould removal consistently fails to deliver lasting results.

 The moisture source.
 Mould does not grow without moisture.
 Something is feeding it, and DIY mould cleaning never identifies or fixes that source.